-When we decided to forego a second year in Grenada and spend the hurricane season in Panama, our principle motivation was to visit the remote and largely untouched San Blas Islands on the east side of the country.
+When we decided to forego a second year in Grenada and spend the hurricane season in Panama, our principal motivation was to visit the remote and largely untouched San Blas Islands on the east side of the country.
 After more than two years afloat, a beach is a beach, and we have seen some pretty spectacular ones at that.
 What makes the San Blas interesting is that they are inhabited by the Guna Yala, 55,000 indigenous people who have largely eschewed the modern conveniences of the 21st century.
-The islands are quasi-autonomous although there are visible signs of ‘official Panama’ everywhere, including detachments of military on the larger islands to combat the ever present drug trade.
-The Guna unfortunately have illusions of independence and autonomous powers of taxation (more on that later) and without sounding like a Conquistador, they don’t always acknowledge either Panamanian nor international maritime conventions.
+The islands are quasi-autonomous although there are visible signs of ‘official Panama’ everywhere, including detachments of the military on the larger islands to combat the ever-present drug trade.
+The Guna, unfortunately, have illusions of independence and autonomous powers of taxation (more on that later) and without sounding like a Conquistador, they don’t always acknowledge either Panamanian nor international maritime conventions.

-Throughout any given day we would be visited by vegetable boats, fishermen selling lobsters, crabs, octopus, fish and the ever present women selling molas.
+Throughout any given day we would be visited by vegetable boats, fishermen selling lobsters, crabs, octopus, fish and the ever-present women selling molas.
 Their prices were reasonable and they were not unduly offended if we did not purchase their wares.
-We initially started giving them a cold coke or beer but soon realised that our stocks could not withstand this level of hospitality and quickly reverted to cold water.
+We initially started giving them a cold coke or beer but soon realized that our stocks could not withstand this level of hospitality and quickly reverted to cold water.